7 Net Promoter Score (NPS) Statistics For eCommerce Stores

 3. Testing improvements based on promoter suggestions

-For maximum benefit, companies should follow up with detractors within 24 hours.
-This quick response can convert up to 20% of detractors into promoters.
+For maximum benefit, companies should follow up with detractors promptly.
+This quick response can help convert dissatisfied customers into satisfied ones.

 Tracking NPS changes over time helps measure the impact of improvements.
 Most successful eCommerce businesses review NPS data monthly and make quarterly adjustments to product offerings, website functionality, and support processes.